Lhaso Apso breed guide

 Back then, this breed would guard treasure belonging to the Buddha, as well as attend rituals.

 It was first named ‘fluffy lion’ due to its fur and original character.

-The first dogs of this breed type appeared around 1922 when explorers took the dogs to accompany them on climbs because they are alert and can feel dangers of avalanches.
+The first dogs of this breed type appeared around 1922 when explorers took the dogs to accompany them on climbs, because they are alert and can feel the danger of avalanches.

 Lhasa Apsos are small, sturdy dogs with a beard, whiskers and a big nose.
 Their fur can be of medium length and a range of shades including red, gold, cream, grey and black.